 In addition to the units listed on the SHI, rental voucher programs offered by the federal and state governments allow some low income households to rent through the private market, making up the difference between a fair market rent and what a low- or moderate-income household can afford.
 These vouchers are administered by the Newburyport Housing Authority and other administering agencies throughout the region, and households having vouchers may seek housing in any community.
-It is not clear how many households may be utilizing vouchers to live within Newburyport.
+The number of households utilizing vouchers to live within Newburyport varies from time to time.